 On February 23, 2017 the County of Santa Clara was the first jurisdiction in the nation to seek emergency injunctive relief based on the immediate harms and unconstitutional coercion caused by the Executive Order.
 In April 2017, U.S. District Court Judge William H. Orrick issued a preliminary injunction blocking the key provision of the Executive Order, and in November 2017, he declared that provision unconstitutional and permanently enjoined its enforcement nationwide.
-The Trump administration has appealed Judge Orrick's ruling, and the case is currently pending before the Ninth Circuit Court of Appeals.
+On August 1, 2018, the U.S. Court of Appeals for the Ninth Circuit confirmed that the provision violates the Constitution and upheld the permanent injunction as applied within the State of California.

 Ninth Circuit Filings